raoul2000/fs-explorer/doc/metadata.md

 ## Overview

-Each item, wether it is a directory or a regular file, can have extra information describing it: this infromatioons are called *metadata*.
+Each item, wether it is a directory or a regular file, can have extra information describing it: this infromatioon is called *metadata*.
 Metadata informations are stored as a regular file, in JSON or YAML format, and they follow a strict naming convention.

 The data stored as metadata are entirely defined by you, and as long as the metadata document's format is valid and matches the file extension, the system will be able to handle it.